 You have the right at any time to stop us from contacting you for marketing purposes.
 If you no longer wish to be contacted, please click the unsubscribe link at the bottom of the email.

 If you are a registered user of the Ecolism website and have supplied your email address, Ecolism may occasionally send you an email to tell you about new features, solicit your feedback, or just you up to date with ongoing activities with Ecolism and our products.
 We primarily use our blog to communicate this type of information, so we expect to keep this type of email to a minimum.

-If you send us a request ( for example, via a support email or via one of our feedback mechanisms), we reserve the right to publish it in order to help us clarify or respond to your request or to help us support.
+If you send us a request via email or one of our feedback mechanisms), we reserve the right to publish it to help us clarify or respond to your request or to help us support it.

 Who will I share your information with?

-Ecolism will not sell or disclose potentially personal-identifying information to anyone.
-However, discloses will disclose personal-identifying information only to those of project administrators, contractors, and affiliated organisations that need to know that information in order to process it on behalf of Ecolism.
-Some of these employees, contractors and affiliated organisations may be located outside of your home country; by using Ecolism, you consent to the transfer of such information to them.
+Ecolism will not sell or disclose potentially personally identifying information to anyone.
+However, discloses will disclose personal identifying information only to those of project administrators, contractors and affiliated organizations that need to know that information in order to process it on behalf of Ecolism.
+Some of these employees, contractors and affiliated organizations may be located outside of your home country; by using Ecolism, you consent to the transfer of such information to them.

 Ecolism may be required to provide your information to regulators or by law, such as the Information Commissioner’s Office.
 In the case of the Information Commissioner’s Office, there is a risk that your information may lawfully be disclosed by them for the purpose of any other civil or criminal proceedings, without my consent or yours, which includes privileged information.